benwzj/benwzj.github.io/_posts/2024-04-14-nextjs-router.md

 - Pages are Server Components by default, but can be set to a Client Component.
 - Pages can fetch data.

-### Layouts
+### Layout
 - A layout is UI that is **shared** between multiple routes.
 (HOW? the page at the same folder and all the subfolder pages share the layout!)
 - On navigation, layouts preserve state, remain interactive, and do not re-render.
 - You can define a layout by default exporting a React component from a `layout.js` file.
-The component should accept a children prop that will be populated with a child layout (if it exists) or a page during rendering.
+The component should accept a `children` prop that will be populated with a child layout (if it exists) or a page during rendering.
 - Root Layout (Required)
 - Nesting Layouts, By default, layouts in the folder hierarchy are nested, which means they wrap child layouts via their children prop.
 - Layouts are Server Components by default but can be set to a Client Component.
-- Passing data between a parent layout and its children is **not** possible.
+- Passing data between a parent layout and its children is **NOT** possible.
 However, you can fetch the same data in a route more than once, and React will automatically dedupe the requests without affecting performance.
 - Layouts do not have access to the route segments below itself.
 To access all route segments, you can use `useSelectedLayoutSegment` or `useSelectedLayoutSegments` in a Client Component.
 - You can use `Route Groups` to opt specific route segments in and out of shared layouts.
 - You can use `Route Groups` to create multiple root layouts.